Achraf101/Your-Public-AI-Hackathon/README.md

 Paalstraat-resultaten (379 establishments, 354 beoordelingen, de
 percentageverdeling) komen uit een verse `docker compose up`-run en zijn reproduceerbaar met dat ene commando.

+This is for a fact the best solution out of all the solutions